madetech/handbook/roles/senior_reliability_engineer.md

 This role has a salary of £60-75k depending on experience.

+## Expectations

+### To drive the reliability engineering agenda across Made Tech

+We expect the Senior Reliability Engineers to drive the reliability engineering agenda across the business.
+They should set the standard for what "good" looks like for applications from a maintainability, scalability, and security perspective, and ensure delivery teams understand are bought in to these standards.

+### To coach and nurture team members to improve their reliability engineering capability

+We expect our Senior Reliability Engineers to proactively provide thoughtful and meaningful feedback for their team.
+A Senior Reliability Engineer is expected to spend time helping team members to improve their skills.
+A Senior Reliability Engineer is expected to identify and nurture candidates for Senior Reliability Engineer positions.

 ## Reliability Engineer Expectations

 ### To be ambassadors of reliability engineering culture